rushiagr/blog-source/markdowns/2014-03-31-mysql-cheat-sheet.markdown

 Date: 2014-03-31
 Author: Rushi Agrawal
 Summary:
-Tags: tech, cinder, openstack, cloud, cheatsheet, tutorial, ubuntu, mysql, quickstart
+Tags: tech, cheatsheet, tutorial, ubuntu, mysql, quickstart
 Category: tech

 Databases are so important, yet almost all the time I need to work with it, I find that I have already forgotten all the syntax!
 So here I am writing down a quick cheat sheet to get me up and running when I'm waking up from slumber.
 I hope this will help atleast one other guy on this planet.